 In this section, I will show you 3 quick and easy Examples to multiply two columns and then sum in Excel on the Windows operating system.
 This article contains detailed explanations with clear illustrations for everything.
 I have used the Microsoft 365 version here.
 However, you may use any other version depending on your availability.
 Please leave a comment if any part of this article does not work in your version.

 The following figure shows the product name, its selling region, quantity sold, and unit price.
-Now if you want to determine the total price of all products sold over all regions, surely, you have to multiplicate the two columns e.g. quantity (Column-D) and unit price (Column-E).
-But without using the excel function I mean if you like to find out the value manually, especially for the larger dataset, it will be difficult and exasperating.
+Now if you want to determine the total price of all products sold over all regions, surely, you surely have to multiply the two columns e.g. quantity (Column-D) and unit price (Column-E).
+But without using the Excel function I mean if you like to find out the value manually, especially for the larger dataset, it will be difficult and exasperating.
 But the desired value even with criteria can be found quickly.

 1. Multiply Two Columns and Sum Their Products Using SUMPRODUCT Function in Excel